Welcome to Year 5

 Welcome to Year 5 at St. John's.
 Our main aim in Year 5 is to ensure all pupils settle quickly and happily into their new school so they can enjoy and achieve from the very moment they join us.

-We have a six form entry from approximately 15 feeder schools and having such a large intake from several different schools means we need an effective transition process, from first to middle school.
-Thanks to the efforts of lots of diverse staff at St. John's and our excellent feeder schools, we can offer a varied and substantial transition provision.
+We have a six form entry from between 15 and 25 feeder schools each year.
+Having such a large intake from several different schools means we need an effective transition process, from first to middle school.
+In the last couple of years we have offered more online and virtual transition resources and experiences, but under normal circumstances, and thanks to the efforts of lots of diverse staff at St. John's and our excellent feeder schools, we offer a varied and substantial transition provision.

 Mr. D. Owen